Claude Francis Barry: Career

 Barry went to live on the Continent in the early 1920s, probably in Menton, France and then in Bordighera and Milan in Italy.
 He travelled widely in France, Italy and Germany where he did many etchings with aquatint, mostly architectural in their subject matter.
 During this period he exhibited at the Royal Academy, the Royal Scottish Academy and the Royal Society of Painter-Etchers and Engravers.
 His etching plates were destroyed in Milan by a bomb in 1944.
 He returned to England during the Second World War and produced several large canvasses of London in the Blitz.

 Barry moved to Jersey in about 1949, the year his father died and he inherited the Baronetcy.
 In Jersey he lived mostly in small hotels and then, after his second wife died of cancer in 1957, he lived in the house of the artist Tom Skinner and his family.
 In Jersey Barry knew the artists Edmund Blampied, who was also an etcher, and Sir Francis Cook, who left his paintings to the Island in its own gallery.
 Barry was awarded bronze and silver medals for painting at the Salon des Artistes Francais in 1955 and 1956.
 He produced portraits of Joan Collins, Margot Fonteyn, and the artist Misomé Peile, as well as many paintings of voluptuous nudes.

 In the early 1960s Barry arranged an exhibition in a gallery in Jersey but sold nothing, as the local public were not interested in his work.
-In 1968, aged 85 y and infirm, he moved to England to live in a nursing home near to his son in Kent.
-He died in 1970 aged 87y.
+In 1968, aged 85 years and infirm, he moved to England to live in a nursing home near to his son in Kent.
+He died in 1970 aged 87.